 Topical Minoxidil

 Minoxidil is the only FDA-approved treatment for FPHL.
-Available in 2% and 5% formulations, studies show twice-daily 2% use or once-daily 5% use can significantly increase non-vellus (thicker) hairs over 48 weeks, helping stabilize hair loss(RACGP+1).
+Available in 2% and 5% formulations, studies show twice-daily 2% use or once-daily 5% use can significantly increase non-vellus (thicker) hairs over 48 weeks, helping stabilize hair loss.

 Anti-androgen Therapies